 The recipe yields one cake in a 10inch | 24cm pan

-For more gluten-free cakes and recipes, check out my gluten free recipe index.
+For all my gluten-free recipes, check out my gluten free recipe index.

 - Set the oven to 170°C / 350°F with the fan.